Risingson/eveeyedocs/docs/sharing/structures.md

 !!! error "Firefox"
     Shift+Ctrl+V does not work in Firefox browser.

 Citadels get pasted to the system they are in (since the system's name is contained in the data from directional.
 Control Towers get pasted to your current location.
-If you are not syncing your location those get added to the system you are showing info on.

-Pasing wormhole signatures will create connections to [Unknown Systems](https://eveeye.readthedocs.io/en/latest/map/chain-mapping/).

-## SIG tab
+## STA tab
-Pasting sigs will open the `SIG` info tab of solarsystem info pane.
-In that tab signatures and wormhole connection data get shown.
+Pasting structures will open the `STA` info tab of solarsystem info pane.
+In that tab npc-stations and player owned structures get shown.

 Using the filter buttons you can toggle the which types of sigs and connections get displayed.